autonity/docs.autonity.org/glossary/index.md

 The local data store of a node used to persist the node’s local copy of [system state](/glossary/#system-state).

 ## system state
 The computational state of an Autonity system.
 State is  computed according to the [Autonity Protocol](/glossary/#autonity-protocol).
-System state is stored as key-value pairs, mapping between account [addresses](/glossary/#address) and [account states](/glossary#account-state) in Ethereum's modified Merkle Patricia trie data structure (See [Merkle Patricia Tree, Ethereum Developer docs <i class='fas fa-external-link-alt'></i>](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/)).
+System state is stored as key-value pairs, mapping between account [addresses](/glossary/#address) and [account states](/glossary#account-state) in Ethereum's modified Merkle Patricia trie data structure (See [Merkle Patricia Tree, Ethereum Developer docs](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/)).

 ## ton
 The smallest denomination of Autonity's [auton](/glossary/#auton) native [cryptocurrency](/glossary/#cryptocurrency).
 1 `auton` = 1,000,000,000,000,000,000 ton (10^18).
 The ton is Autonity's equivalent denomination to Ethereum's [wei](/glossary/#wei).
 See also [gigaton](/glossary/#gigaton).